top of page

 My novel is perhaps most reminiscent of Billy Summers by Stephen King, in that both books feature protagonists with horrific childhoods, vigilantes who are ‘made men’ working undercover for the Mafia and only kill bad guys.

-I Heard You Paint Houses by Charles Brandt is an epic saga of organized crime, hustlers and hitmen.
-Like Trust No One, Promise Nothing, these stories chronicle unsolved murders, offer a journey through the hidden inner workings of mafia rivalries, and show the protagonist’s rise to a position of prominence in their mafia families.
+I Heard You Paint Houses by Charles Brandt is an epic saga of organized crime, hustlers, and hitmen.
+These stories, like Trust No One, Promise Nothing, explore unsolved murders, mafia rivalries, and the protagonist's rise in their mafia families.
 Although Brandt’s story is nonfiction and mine is fiction, both stories are page-turning crime classics.

 Superman and Batman came to the forefront of my google inquiries for vigilante protagonists.